TUI Travel, TUI AG reach agreement on $8.4 billion merger

-LONDON Europe's biggest tour operator, TUI Travel, and majority owner TUI AG agreed the terms of a merger, creating a the world's largest leisure and tourism group with a combined value of 6.5 billion euros (5.17 billion pounds).
+LONDON Europe's biggest tour operator, TUI Travel TT.L, and majority owner TUI AG (TUIGn.DE) agreed the terms of a merger, creating a the world's largest leisure and tourism group with a combined value of 6.5 billion euros ($8.42 billion).

 The agreement on the terms of the recommended all-share, nil-premium merger comes after the two companies announced they were in talks in June.